moretrim/victoria2-troubleshooting/README.markdown

   ![MSVCP100.dll is missing](./msvcp100.png)
 - **an error appears, but only when starting the `victoria2.exe` or `v2game.exe` executable directly in the game files and not through Steam**
+- the error “The application was unable to start correctly” (code `0xc000007b`) is being displayed
 - there is no error being displayed
 - the game or launcher doesn’t even appear
 - the game process barely lasts if at all, there’s just no game